-Risk Factors for Herniated Disc / Slipped Disc
+Risk Factors for a Herniated Disc

-- Genetics – the predisposition to herniated disc might be inherited
+- Genetics - The predisposition to herniated disc might be inherited

-- Lifestyle - lack of regular exercise, smoking, and nutrition deficiency can be a significant influence to poor disc health
+- Lifestyle - Lack of regular exercise, smoking, and nutrition deficiency can be a significant influence to poor disc health

-- Occupation - physically demanding jobs that require bending, lifting, pushing, pulling and twisting can increase the likelihood of herniated disc
+- Occupation - Physically demanding jobs that require bending, lifting, pushing, pulling and twisting can increase the likelihood of herniated disc

-Herniated Disc / Slipped Disc Diagnosis
+Herniated Disc Diagnosis

-Some of the nerve tests used to diagnose herniated disc are the EMG (electromyogram) and nerve conduction.
 These tests help find the location of the nerve damage as they evaluate how well the electric impulses move along with the nerve tissue.
 It also measures the electrical activity of the muscles when they're active and stationary.

 - Computerized tomography (CT scan)